92%

 Magic Resistance

 This item effectively gives you a nice amount of MR, along with cancelling any Crowd-Control effects on you.
-Literally, ANY SPELL OR DEBUFF in the game can be removed; Ignite, Vladimir Ultimate, Malzahaar Ultimate, Warwick Ultimate, and the list goes on.
+Literally, ANY SPELL OR DEBUFF in the game can be removed; Ignite, Hemoplague, Nether Grasp, Infinite Duress, and the list goes on.
 This is a great purchase if you have trouble with staying alive, even with your Sanguine Pool.
-If they have a lot of CC or Casters on their team, this should purchased after your core three items.
+If they have a lot of CC or casters on their team, this should purchased after your core three items.

 Fantastic item if they have a lot of channel-burst spells, such as Nunu's ultimate Absolute Zero, or Galio's Idol of Durand.
 Gives you a nice HP bonus, a fat stack of MR, and the life saving passive of a Spellshield every 45 seconds.

 An item that is primarily used to deal damage; yet I mainly utilize it as a counter-purchase.
-Not only does it add to your late game damage, where Vladimir seems to 'fall off' unless you know what you're doing, but it gives you a nice chunk of mobility and damage.
+Not only does it add to your late game damage, but it gives you a nice chunk of mobility and damage.
 Overall, a very sexy item as a last purchase; granted that the opposing team has an AP heavy team, or they're a bit tankier than your team.
+It's a great item for pubstomping if you're snowballing ahead of everyone on the enemy team and you want to take down squishies.
+Nothing I'd suggest for serious play on a regular basis though.

 Armor